BrunoVernay/scad-projects/README.md

 # scad-projects
 My OpenSCAD experimentations, 2D and 3D shapes.

-OpenSCAD is a very useful app to create 2D and 3D shapes from textual definitions.
+[OpenSCAD](http://www.openscad.org/) is a very useful app to create 2D and 3D shapes from textual definitions.
 You can then export images, SVG for printing  or 3D formats for 3D printers.

+It is way more usable than Inkscape or other drawing tools for some kind of work. **DSL rules!**

 ## Flexaedre "HyperQBS"